The Tower of Druaga: Reception

 Upon release in Japan, The Tower of Druaga was an overwhelming critical and commercial success, attracting millions of fans with its use of puzzle-solving and action-oriented gameplay.
 It was Japan's second top-grossing table arcade cabinet of August 1984, after Karate Champ.
 The Famicom port was also a major hit.
 It has been cited as an important landmark of the role-playing genre and helped lay the foundations for future titles.
 Druaga has been cited as influential to many other Japanese role-playing games, including Ys, Hydlide, Dragon Slayer and The Legend of Zelda.
 Druaga also helped inspire the idea of note sharing with other players.
-In a 2003 interview, Endo stated he had somewhat regretted making the game as difficult as it is, noting that it might have made players more "paranoid" about finding secrets in games.
+In a 2003 interview, Endō stated he had somewhat regretted making the game as difficult as it is, noting that it might have made players more "paranoid" about finding secrets in games.

-The Wii Virtual Console release in 2009 was met with a largely negative reception in North America, many criticizing the game's controls, high difficulty and design.
+The Wii Virtual Console release in 2009 was met with a largely negative reception in North America, with many criticizing the game's controls, high difficulty and design.
 Reviewing the Wii Virtual Console port, Dan Whitehead of Eurogamer referred to the game's design as "diabolically obtuse" and criticized Gilgamesh's slow movement, notably with deflecting projectiles.
-Whitehead also criticized its hidden treasures for being too elusive and for only appealing towards dedicated players, although stated it was an interesting gameplay idea.
+Whitehead also criticized its hidden treasures for being too elusive and only appealing to dedicated players, but said it was an interesting gameplay idea.
 Brett Alan Weiss of Allgame also criticized its hidden items, especially those required for later levels, as well as the player's "wimpy" attack and time limit.
-Lucas M. Thomas of IGN was the most critical of the game, lambasting its "arbitrary, off the wall" item requirements, slow pace and high difficulty, calling it "woefully boring and pointless" to play.
+Lucas M. Thomas of IGN was the most critical of the game, lambasting its "arbitrary, off the wall" item requirements, slow pace, and high difficulty, calling it "woefully boring and pointless" to play.
 He also noted that the player would need a walkthrough in order to fully beat it.